-Turn on the local news and there is a fair chance you’ll see video of a car chase.
+Turn on the local news, and there is a fair chance you’ll see a video of a car chase.
 Police car chases are not just a Southern California thing.
-However, recent evidence shows that it is more prevalent here.
+However, recent evidence shows that it is more prevalent in L.A.

 Perhaps the most famous of all of these car chases is the OJ Simpson Bronco getaway.
 Broadcast on live TV across the country it burned the idea of such chases into our brain.

 - Car friendly roads play a large part, too.
 Southern Cali was built for and around the auto.
-It is no wonder that the large number of freeways and wide roads would encourage such chases.
+It is no wonder that a large number of freeways and wide roads would encourage such pursuits.
 The asphalt jungle allows for a unique situation here rather than the back roads of Colorado.

 - A different approach to law enforcement also plays a role.
 The LAPD has a different manual than the NYPD.
 Besides, such chases would be difficult on the crowded streets of another city.
 Here it almost seems natural.